fbpx

 Renting transfers these duties to landlords and property managers.

 The reduction in responsibilities can make renting less stressful.
-This enables you to focus on enjoying retirement by spending time with loved ones and pursuing hobbies.
+This enables you to focus on enjoying retirement.
+You can spend time with loved ones and pursue hobbies.

 Potential for social connections

-Shared community living spaces allow for social connections with neighbours of a similar age.
+Shared community living spaces enable social connections with neighbours of a similar age.

-These interactions can help reduce isolation and loneliness, which is invaluable for mental health and well-being during retirement.
+These interactions can help reduce isolation and loneliness.
+This is invaluable for mental health and well-being during retirement.
 Ties formed through community activities often persist even if individuals relocate.

 Accessibility

-Modern rental homes for retirees tend to offer step-free showers, wider doorways for wheelchairs and other accessible design features.
+Modern rental homes for retirees tend to offer accessible design features, such as:

 Converting an owned home to improve accessibility can be expensive.
 The costs of this work can eat into retirement savings set aside for other purposes.